OnurArdaB/NLP-Toolkit/README.md

  ```
  pip install -r requirements.txt
  ```
-3.Check for the examples folder in order to learn how to use the following modules.
+3.Check for the examples folder in order to learn how to use the existing modules.

 ## Sample Datasets
 - T_sample5000.pkl